billycyy/kaggle_walmart_425proj/README.md

 # kaggle_walmart_425proj
-My code for final project of applied regression and design course.
+This repo includes my code and results for final project of applied regression and design course.
+The project was to attend an ended Kaggle competition: Walmart Store Sales Forecasting.